samueldsingh/data-engineering/sql/5-normalization.md

 - The process involves dividing a table into multiple smaller tables and linking them using foreign keys.
 - Normalization follows a set of rules, often referred to as normal forms, to ensure data is organized efficiently.

-**The goals of normalization are to:**
-- to be able to characterize the level of redundancy in a relational schema
-- Provide mechanisms for transforming schemas in order to remove redundancy

 **Why would we want to normalize a database?**